Skip to content

 Scribe

-• SOC 2 compliant with approval workflows on Pro Team
+• SOC 2 compliant with GDPR coverage

-• No version control for published documentation
+• No version control for managing published documentation over time

-• No multi-tenant portals for client-facing delivery
+• No multi-tenant portals for external or client-facing delivery

-• Per-user pricing ($15/seat minimum 5 seats) becomes expensive at scale
+• Per-user pricing becomes expensive at scale ($15/seat, 5-seat minimum)

 • Cannot document physical or real-world processes